 It’s true that successful speculators take calculated risks, but they are not gamblers.
 They don’t simply place blind bets and hope random chance will favor them.
 Note the use of the word “calculated.”
 Rational speculators observe trends, price anomalies, changes in markets, discoveries, and other factors that put the odds in their favor.
 This is very different from flipping a coin, tossing dice, or hoping for the turn of a friendly card.
 In short, we don’t enter into trades unless we think we’ve got the odds in our favor.
 We work hard to put the odds in our favor and invest with the discipline ended to make our trades work for us.
 We know we won’t always win, but if we stick with a winning methodology, we’ll win more than we lose—and the spectacular 5x, 10x, and higher wins from time to time more than make up for the losses.
 For more on this, see our free primer on this topic, called Speculation 101, available to Speculator’s Digest subscribers.

 We are known for going the extra mile on our due diligence trips, making sure we have the most up-to-date and accurate information possible before we invest.
-It is our intention to invite small groups of Independent Speculators to join us on some of our future trips, logistics permitting.
-These will not be on any set schedule, but will be announced as opportunity arises and will be available on a first come-first-serve basis, with top priority given to Life clients, then In The Deal clients, then Independent Speculator subscribers, then Independent Speculator Digest readers.
+When logistics permit, we invite small groups of Independent Speculators to join us.
+These are not on any set schedule, but are announced as opportunity arises.
+They are available on a first come-first-serve basis, with top priority given to The Independent Speculator clients.
 Details will vary for each trip.
 Click here to see what one client said about his experience on one of our trips.

 Remember that we’re making the investments we write about.
 We’ll do that as often or as seldom as it takes to make only great investments.